cujarrett/learning-go/README.md

 ![pointer-use-in-receiver-vs-in-use](https://user-images.githubusercontent.com/16245634/74108076-f4c61f80-4b3b-11ea-9a7c-02f03fd8fa3e.png)

 ### Interfaces
 Interfaces are named collections of method signatures.
 You can list out as many functions for an interface as you want.
-You detail paramters and returns as well in an interface.
+You detail parameters and returns as well in an interface.

+- Interfaces are not generic types

 Example:
 ```go